Cwoody240/DecimalToBinaryConverter/README.md

 - Java Runtime Environment (JRE)

 ## Installation
-No installation is required.
 Ensure you have Java installed on your system.

 ## Compilation and Execution
 1. Compile the Java files: